Coming up with a perfect blog name is one of the most important things when creating a blog.

 Your blog name should be the same as your domain name (The name that appears in the address bar of your web browser).
 So, make sure it’s available.

-You can use the tool below to check for the availability of a domain name.
+You can use the Domain Name Search Tool to check for the availability of a domain name.

 2. Resonate with your niche